Skylark CreationsSinusoidal History

 Missing and sparse data

 Two finer caveats.
 The modern WID/Saez–Zucman US top-1% wealth series begins in 1913; the five pre-1913 points (1820, 1850, 1880, 1900, 1910) come from earlier historical sources spliced via OWID/ WID and have wider standard errors.
-The TFP 5-year centered rolling average is this project's derivation from Fernald's annual dtfpcolumn, not Fernald's own published series; the windows at the extreme ends are clipped, which is why the displayed series effectively starts ~1950 rather than 1948.
+The TFP 5-year centered rolling average is this project's derivation from Fernald's annual dtfp_utilcolumn (utilization-adjusted TFP growth), not Fernald's own published series; the build script keeps clipped (asymmetric) windows at the boundaries rather than dropping rows, so 1948 = mean of {1948, 1949, 1950} and 1949 = mean of {1948, 1949, 1950, 1951} — read those endpoints with appropriate skepticism.

 Notes on individual pairings